nstockton/mushclient-mume/README.md

 ### Macros
 Contains macros for performing different tasks.
 Some macros are different depending on whether the player is using the standard QWERTY keyboard layout or the [Dvorak](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard "Dvorak Entry On Wikipedia") layout.
 #### QWERTY And Dvorak Common Macros
+* Control+Space  --  Toggle paused scrollback in the output window.
 * Control+B  --  bash
 * Control+H  --  shoot
 * Control+M  --  assist